gvwilson/sys-tutorial/pages/index.md

     -   Give the server a [%g digital_certificate "digital certificate" %] so that it can establish its identity
     -   Have the client communicate with it via [%g https HTTPS %] (the encrypted version of HTTP)
 -   Certificate has private and public components
-    -   Answer questions for the second part
+    -   Answer questions with '.' to skip
+    -   `-nodes` is short for "no DES" so there isn't an interactive password on the certificate

 [% single "src/create_pem.sh" %]
+[% single "site/server_first_cert.pem" %]

 -   Modify file server to listen for secure connections on port 1443
     -   [%g wrap_object "Wrap" %] the server's [%g socket "socket" %] with a layer of security